pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 1. Pause the buzzing sound effect when the user drops the fly on the mouth
 1. Add the chewing sound effect to the program, play it every time the mouth is changed to the closed image

-Now when you run the page and start draggin the mouse you should hear buzzing, and when you drop the fly on the mouth it should vanish and stop buzzing, and a chewing sound should start.
+Now when you run the page and start dragging the mouse you should hear buzzing, and when you drop the fly on the mouth it should vanish and stop buzzing, and a chewing sound should start.
 Done!

 ???